IPGP/rinexmod/README.md

 	./get_m3g_sitelogs.py OUTPUTFOLDER (-d)

-# batch_rinexmod.py

-This script will read a folder and extract rinex files, or read directly a file containing a list of files.
-For each of those files, it will lauch rinexmod function, that will fill the file's header with informations gathered from the corresponding sitelog, read in the 'sitelogsfolder' folder.
-Sitelogs can be updated during the process using --update option.
-The corrected files will be written to 'outputfolder' folder, and subfolders will be reconstructed.
-The part of the path that is common to all files must be indictaed in 'reconstruct' and this part of the path will be replaced with output folder.
-All those 3 variables ('sitelogsfolder', 'outputfolder' and 'reconstruct') are stored in the batch_rinexmod.cfg ini file.

-USE:

-* RINEXFOLDER : folder where rinexfiles will be scanned.
-* RINEXLIST : list of rinex files.

-OPTION :

-* -u : update : Update sitelogs in corresponding folder using get_m3g_sitelogs.py script.

-EXAMPLES:

-	./batch_rinexmod.py  RINEXLIST (-u)
-	./batch_rinexmod.py  RINEXFOLDER (-u)

 # crzmeta.py

-The script will permit to extract a crz file's metadata.

-USE :
+Extract metadata from crz file.

+With -p option, will plot the file's samples intervals

+EXAMPLE:
-	./crzmeta.py RINEXFILE
+./crzmeta.py  RINEXFILE (-p)

 # Requirements

 The tool is in Python 3, you must have it installed on your machine.

-Install Hatanaka for RINEX decompression.
+You need Python Hatanaka library from Martin Valgur:

  pip install hatanaka

+You need matplotlib for plotting samples intervals with crzmeta

+ pip install matplotlib

 # rinexmod error messages